-The college acts as an agent in the collection and payment of discretionary support funds and the Bursary.
+The College acts as an agent in the collection and payment of discretionary support funds, the Bursary and free College meals.
 Related payments received from the EFA/Local Authorities and subsequent disbursements to students are excluded from the Income and Expenditure account and are shown separately in Note 26, except for the 5 per cent of the grant received which is available to the College to cover administration costs relating to the grant.